BradleyCodeU/bradleycodeu.github.io/_wd/css/multipagepizzasite2.md

       1. use a different text size in your navigation (not the same as your normal text)
       1. use a different background color in your navigation (not the same as the page background, not black or white)
       1. use a solid 2 pixel white border around the navigation on all pages

+Use [CSS comments](https://css-tricks.com/snippets/css/comments-in-css/) to note the name of the programmer that wrote each rule.
+For example, `/* coded by Mr. Riley */`